batshevaisaacson/car-mpg-analysis/README.md

-# This is my final project for the Data Science course DS-210.
+# This is my final project for DS-210.